One Code: Your Unique Methodology for Creating Transformation

 The successes had something in common.
 They all started with clarity about nine specific things:

-- One Core – A purpose strong enough to survive kid interruptions and ADHD distractions
+2. One Core – A purpose strong enough to survive interruptions and distractions

 When all nine elements aligned, everything became easier.
 Not because I got more disciplined, but because I got more focused.